Road Trip Guide to Jokulsarlon Glacier Lagoon and Diamond Beach – With MAP

 - Jokulsarlon Glacier Lagoon and Diamond Beach: Wrap-up

 - Additional Iceland Resources

 Preparing For The Drive to Jokulsarlon Glacier Lagoon

 We suggest planning this drive at the beginning of your trip after a solid night of sleep.
 The drive with no stops can be up to 5 hours, so here’s a checklist before you go.

 - Start the drive early!
 This is a full-day road trip that can take up to 5 hours with no stops to reach Jökulsárlón Glacier Lagoon.

 - Fill up your gas before leaving.
-Gas stations are not easy to come by.
+Gas stations are not easy to come by on this road trip.

 - Bring your camera, extra batteries, and SD Cards!
-I shoot with the Canon Rebel 7ti.
+During this trip I shot with the Canon Rebel 7ti.
 See my updated gear here.

 - Layer up in warm clothes and water-resistant outer layers.
 Iceland’s weather is very unpredictable.

 - Wear good snow or hiking boots.
-If there’s snow it could be very slippery and you might even want ice grippers for your boots if you visit Iceland during the winter.
+If there’s snow, it could be very slippery and you might even want ice grippers for your boots if you visit Iceland during the winter.
 I wore my Ugg snow boots, but my Soloman hiking boots would have worked fine as well.
 We visited Iceland in April.